wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Discipline/Inquisitor.md

 DISCIPLINE:
 Taunt: Target an enemy; next turn they must attempt to attack you Riposte (stance): No attacks or defenses, halve SPD.
 Counter all attacks
-Ward: Block or gain Spellshield
+Stomp: Attack.
+Deal extra to resting enemies
 Composure: Activate while CC'd.
-Gain STA
+Gain HP/STA

 CUNNING:
 Profile: Expose all skills of one action type in enemy skillset